Creating meaningful link and button text

 • Screen reader users can generate a list of links and navigate them alphabetically.
 Redundant or generic link text such as “More” is meaningless in this context.

-• Using a computer without a mouse (example: screen reader) you tab to the links and then press the enter key.
+• Using a computer with a keyboard only (no mouse) users may tab to the links and then use the enter key

 Getting to the destination

 Each link and button should be unique and informative.
-Links such as “Click Here” or “More Information” do not clarify the destination of an activated link.
+Links such as “Click Here” or “Read more” or “More Information” do not clarify the destination of an activated link.

 This is especially important when there are multiple buttons on the page that navigate to different places or perform a different task.
 Examine each link and button and make sure that they have a unique and informative text so that users know what will happen when they activate that control.